Pioneer18/Rent-A-Car/quickstart.md

 <img src="https://drive.google.com/uc?export=view&id=1z8uwCcdBdTj0gD0V39oWFEjlcHq-O9o8" alt="Login example gif" width="600">

 <font size=3>To create a new account use the **User Module - Create User** request.
 Once you have created or selected an account, open the **Auth Module** and select the **Login** request to enter your selected account credentials.
-A successful login request will return the created profile data in the response</font>
+A successful login request will return the created profile data in the response as seen below.</font>

 <img src="https://drive.google.com/uc?export=view&id=1p8oGVy38OqYgKJ6x4VoE1eu6UwN_w5nM" alt="Login example" width="450" height="180">